AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/configure-reports/hide-built-in-reports.md

 # Hide built-in reports

-`Adobe Workfront` has an extensive list of default built-in reports that users can access and view.
-As a `Workfront administrator`, you can modify the access level of a user to hide built-in reports so users do not have access to them.
+Adobe Workfront has an extensive list of default built-in reports that users can access and view.
+As a Workfront administrator, you can modify the access level of a user to hide built-in reports so users do not have access to them.

 ## Access requirements